Araucaria bidwillii

 Biome Origin:

-Natural History: The genus name "Araucaria" refers to the province of Arauco in Chile, where other members of this genus are native.
+The genus name "Araucaria" refers to the province of Arauco in Chile, where other members of this genus are native.
 The species name is in honor of J.C.
 Bidwill (1815-1853), a botanical explorer.
-The fossilized trees of the Petrified Forest in Northern Arizona are close relatives to this plant.
+Following the species' discovery in 1837 by Tom Petrie, an amateur botanist, plant collector John Bidwill travelled to Queensland to retrieve samples which were cultivated in London in 1843 (2).
+The presence of this plant in cultivation, prompted William Jackson Hooker to describe the species and honor Bidwill in

-Natural History of the UA Campus Arboretum Specimen: Professor Phil Ogden in Range Management donated the campus Bunya-Bunya after raising it as a house plant.
+Professor Phil Ogden in Range Management donated the campus Bunya-Bunya after raising it as a house plant.
 It was initially installed in a site that provided afternoon shade, but not much in the way of fertile soil (a recent parking garage with little fertility).
 Still, the tree grew to over 10 feet tall over the course of 7 years.
 In 2006, the tree was moved to a more humid area on the south side of Yuma Dormitory in the historic part of campus.
 The turf surrounding the building provides some radiant heat.
 The trees receives afternoon shade.
+In 2023, this specimen produced it first cone.
+In 2024, it was measured at 20 m (59 ft) tall and 10 m (30 ft) wide with a DBH of 147 cm (58 in) and nominated as an Arizona Magnificent Tree but failed due to hurricane force winds (>80 mph) that hit campus in July 2024.

 Height: 50 - 100 feet